chjj/blessed/README.md

   matter whether the keys are locked.
 - __dockBorders__ - automatically "dock" borders with other elements instead of overlapping, depending on position (__experimental__). for example:
+- __doubleWidth__ - allow for rendering of East Asian double-width characters. this is behind an option because it may affect performance negatively.

 These border-overlapped elements: